Dobell Australian Drawing Biennial

 Every two years a major exhibition of innovative contemporary drawing, the Dobell Australian Drawing Biennial, is presented at the Art Gallery of NSW with the support of the Foundation.
 Each Biennial is an exploration of a particular theme that expands our understanding of what a drawing can be.

 Every Drawing Biennial has a different curatorial concept and showcases the vitality and breadth of drawing taking place in Australia.
-The exhibition is accompanied by a fully illustrated catalogue.
-A selection of exhibited works is acquired for the Gallery’s collection from each Biennial.
-Following its exhibition in Sydney the Biennial tours to regional galleries across NSW.
+The exhibition has been accompanied by a fully illustrated catalogue and has toured to regional galleries across NSW following its exhibition in Sydney.
+A selection of exhibited works has traditionally been acquired for the Gallery’s collection from each Biennial.

 2020